Emranhossain27/threat-hunting-scenario-tor/README.md

 ##  Scenario

-Management suspects that some employees may be using TOR browsers to bypass network security controls because recent network logs show unusual encrypted traffic patterns and connections to known TOR entry nodes.
-Additionally, there have been anonymous reports of employees discussing ways to access restricted sites during work hours.
-The goal is to detect any TOR usage and analyze related security incidents to mitigate potential risks.
-If any use of TOR is found, notify management.
+Management thinks some employees might be using the TOR browser to get around security controls.
+This suspicion comes from network logs showing strange encrypted traffic and connections to TOR entry nodes.
+On top of that, there were anonymous reports about employees talking about visiting restricted sites during work hours.
+The main goal is to check for TOR activity, review any related security incidents, and take action to reduce risks.
+If TOR use is confirmed, management should be notified.

 ### High-Level TOR-Related IoC Discovery Plan